A Weekly Home-Ed Folder

 Does a weekly folder have to be offline schoolwork?

 Nope.
-Weekly folder work could be assigned via a Google classroom (or whichever online classroom option you use) and a paper-based weekly home-ed folder can include instructions to students to go online for specific tasks.
-The purpose of a weekly folder is to provide homeschoolers with academic and skills based work they can complete independently and to free up time in the day-to-day planning of homeschooling for home educators – online or offline is up to you.
+Weekly folder work could be assigned via a Google classroom (or whichever online classroom option you use) and a paper-based weekly homeschool folder can include instructions to students to go online for specific tasks.

-Assigned documentaries for learners to watch, online quizzes to complete, podcasts to listen to etc. are all positive activities to include in a homeschool week.
+Assigned documentaries for learners to watch, online quizzes to complete, podcasts to listen to etc. are all positive activities to include in a homeschool week and could be included in a weekly folder to-do list.

-Weekly Homeschool Folders = Clear Expectations
+Weekly Homeschool Folders = Clear Learning Expectations

 • clearly see how much is expected of them